Appdynamics/api-commandline-tool/README.md

 ACT is completely bash based, so you don't need to install or compile anything, just download and run it!

-If you want to see some examples what ACT can do, before installing it, look into the list of [RECIPES.md](RECIPES.md)
+If you want to see some examples what ACT can do, before installing it, look into the list of [available commands](USAGE.md) and [available recipes](RECIPES.md)

+As a byproduct the tool generates a [postman](https://www.getpostman.com/) compatible [collection of API calls](postman-collection.json).

 ## Installation